MicrosoftDocs/learn/learn-pr/wwl-sci/plan-implement-entitlement-management/includes/2-define-access-packages.md

  -  Licenses for Microsoft 365 by using a security group in an access package and configuring group-based licensing for that group.
  -  Access to manage Azure resources by using a security group in an access package and creating an Azure role assignment for that group.
- -  Access to manage Microsoft Entra roles by using groups assignable to roles in an access package and assigning an role to that group.
+ -  Access to manage Microsoft Entra roles by using groups assignable to roles in an access package and assigning a role to that group.

 ## How do I control who gets access?